From Nature, Vietnam Slowly Forges Its Own Brand of Contemporary Architecture | Saigoneer

 Nguyen Thanh Tan, CEO of D1 Architects, looks forward to this happening.
 His studio's design philosophy takes a deeply local focus, going so far as to hire traditional artisans in areas they are working in.

-"Before we do our design, concepts, we research what kind of context we have, as well as the local weather and climate, then we research local materials and what kind of artisans are around the site," he said in a phone call.
+"Before we do our design concepts, we research what kind of context we have, as well as the local weather and climate, then we research local materials and what kind of artisans are around the site," he said in a phone call.
 "We think a lot before, during and after construction about the material lasting and how eco-friendly it is.
 We try to use mostly local materials to make it sustainable."

 While all of these architects hope to see such lines of thought spread more widely, they are aware of the fact that money ultimately talks when it comes to construction, so those with the funds will have to decide what they want Saigon to look like in the future.